Monday Morning Digest: Flurry of Moves Boost Some Teams, While Others Flounder

 You know the stepdad who is sent to the grocery store to buy vegetables and comes home with 30 pounds of beef jerky?
 Seahawks general manager John Schneider is like that, but offensive linemen are the veggies and defenders are the jerky.

-Seahawks trade CB Trumaine Brock to the Vikings for a seventh-round pick
+Seahawks trade CB Tramaine Brock to the Vikings for a seventh-round pick

 In fairness, the Seahawks might eventually draft an offensive lineman with that seventh-round pick.